KUL-RSDA/documentation/HPC/HPC_at_KUL.md

 Problem of accessing NX client with NoMachine
 ------------------------------------------
 1. Your $VSC_HOME is full.
-Get on the login node via ssh (e.g. with putty), clean up your home (often there are e.g. huge dump files or you by mistake installed a big software on $VSC_HOME instead of on $VSC_DATA)
+Get on the login node via ssh (e.g. with putty), clean up your home (often there are e.g. huge dump files or you by mistake installed a big software on $VSC_HOME instead of on $VSC_DATA).
+It's also possible that your $VSC_HOME is not full but contains too many files and (sub)directories (>100k).
+# To count directories
+find . -type d -print | wc -l
+# To count files
+find . -type f -print | wc -l
+# To see where you have the many files and clean up
+find . -type f -print
 2. Try again to establish a NX connection with NoMachine.